-We have a committed team of staff with a wealth of technical and commercial experience.
-The pursuit of customer service and chick quality lies at the core of our day to day activities.
-Operating modern breeding and hatching facilities we have the capacity to supply and deliver the high volumes often needed by our customer.
+We have a committed team of staff with a wealth of technical and commercial layer hen experience.
+The pursuit of customer service and exceptional day-old chick quality lies at the core of our day-to-day activities.
+Operating modern breeding and hatching facilities, we have the capacity to supply and deliver the large egg layer flock sizes often needed by our customers.

-Our hatchery is fully accredited within the Lion Code and Poultry Health Scheme and audited to ensure they exceed the high standards of hygiene, bio-security and traceability required by the poultry industry.
-National technical support is given by a dedicated UK based team backed by Hendrix Genetics technicians; nutritionists, breed and production system specialists and veterinarians from France and the Netherlands.
+Our modern hatchery is fully accredited within the Lion Code and Poultry Health Scheme and audited to ensure we exceed the high standards of hygiene, biosecurity and traceability required by the poultry industry.
+National technical support is given by a dedicated UK based team backed by Hendrix Genetics technicians, nutritionists, layer hen and production system specialists, and veterinarians from France and the Netherlands.

 Our chick quality is second to none and we support each flock throughout the cycle, to ensure their full genetic potential is realised